saqlineniam/Small-Scale-Drone-Weed-Detection-using-Machine-Vision/README.md

 This project uses the **Faster R-CNN** model to detect weeds from images of crops.
 We train the model on a custom dataset of images labeled with weed and crop annotations, and evaluate its performance using metrics like **IoU (Intersection over Union)**, **Precision**, **Recall**, and **Average Precision**.

 ### Key Features
-- 🚀 **State-of-the-art Model**: Utilizes Faster R-CNN with ResNet-50 backbone
+- 🚀 **State-of-the-art Model**: Utilizes Faster R-CNN, Masked R-CNN, DETR, RF-DETR with ResNet-50, MobileNet with RPN, FPN, CGA backbone
 - 📊 **Comprehensive Metrics**: Implements IoU, Precision, Recall, and mAP for evaluation
 - 🔄 **Data Augmentation**: Includes preprocessing and augmentation for robust training
 - ⚡ **GPU Support**: Accelerated training with CUDA support